 We attend a parish of the Orthodox Church in America, Diocese of the South.
 We have also been part of parishes in Greek, Antiochian, and Russian (ROCOR) jurisdictions.

-Eastern Orthodox, Coptic and Byzantine Catholic calendars are very similar, but they are not identical.
-Pascha is observed in our planners according to the Eastern calculation, rather than on the Western date for Easter.
-Many of the features in our planners would be useful for Coptic Orthodox and Byzantine Catholics, and some dates for fixed feasts will be the same, but the dates and observances will not align consistently.
-Eastern Orthodox also reverence many saints that are not canonized in the Western or Coptic traditions, and do not observe some who are.
+Eastern Orthodox, Oriental Orthodox, and Byzantine Catholic calendars are very similar, but they are not identical.
+Pascha is observed in our planners according to the Eastern calculation, rather than on the Western date for Easter, as in the Byzantine tradition.
+Many of the features in our planners would be useful for Oriental Orthodox and Byzantine Catholics, and some dates for fixed feasts will be the same, but the dates and observances will not align consistently.
+Eastern Orthodox also reverence many saints that are not canonized in the Western or Oriental traditions, and do not observe some who are.
 Click here for a Coptic Orthodox planner!